Stagecoach South West: Stagecoach Devon

 The company won tenders outside the traditional boundaries of the Devon General area and has had buses based in Yeovil since 2005, and from September 2006 opened depots at Barnstaple, Bude and Torrington after gaining tenders in the County Council tender round.
 The Yeovil routes are no longer operated.

 The introduction of free concessionary fares to the disabled and those over 60 and the inherent organic growth in the business put considerable capacity demands on the company, which is switched to double-deck buses on many routes to cope, with older double-deckers being transferred from other Stagecoach operations.
 The company has campaigned for a better settlement on the fare concessions and the reimbursement from the scheme is said to be amongst the weakest in the country whilst demand is amongst the strongest.
 In six months concessionary demand increased 90% over the previous year.

 In June 2008, Alexander Dennis Enviro400 buses were purchased for use on the new go2 service from Exeter to Newton Abbot.

 In August 2008, Stagecoach announced a trial of a ferry from Torquay to Brixham using a 138-seat catamaran.
 Stagecoach released a leaflet explaining the details of the trial between 29 August and 27 September 2008.
+Included in this trial was new bus service 33 which served the ferry terminal in Torquay.

 On 6 September 2015, the Plymouth, Dartmouth and Tavistock depots of First Devon & Cornwall were taken over.

-In December 2015, new Honiton Road Park & Ride Alexander Dennis Enviro400 MMC buses were introduced (fleet numbers 10452-10455) replacing the 2009 Alexander Dennis Enviro400s (fleet numbers 19569-19572).
+In December 2015, new Honiton Road Park & Ride Alexander Dennis Enviro400 MMC buses were introduced (fleet numbers 10452–10455) replacing the 2009 Alexander Dennis Enviro400s (fleet numbers 19569–19572).